Build Status Coverage Status License

 Why Upscheme

 Migrations are like version control for your database.
-They allow you to record all changes and share them with others so they get the exact same state in their installation.
+They allow you to get the exact same state in every installation.
+Using Upscheme, you get:

 For upgrading relational database schemas, two packages are currently used most often: Doctrine DBAL and Doctrine migrations.
 While Doctrine DBAL does a good job in abstracting the differences of several database implementations, it’s API requires writing a lot of code.
 Doctrine migrations on the other site has some drawbacks which make it hard to use in all applications that support 3rd party extensions.